Foiling Payment Fraud Through Managed Learning

 - Fraudsters target victims through online dating sites or social media and create a fake romantic relationship, winning the victim’s trust with online messages before asking them to send money

 Because these fraudulent payments have been directly authorized by the victims, customers are often held responsible for the losses and therefore receive no compensation.
-However, pressure is mounting on banks to protect customers from enterprise payment fraud and compensate them for their losses.
+However, pressure is mounting on banks to protect customers from payment fraud and compensate them for their losses.

 Banks need better anti-fraud tools